 You can also edit or delete your local translations/overrides.

 Video Instruction on How to Translate/Rename Custom Labels and Fields in Managed Packages installed in Experience Cloud Site

 Translate/Rename Custom Field Labels

-To change custom field labels, go to Setup – Translation Workbench – Override.
+To change custom field labels, navigate to Setup and select Translation Workbench, then click on Override.

 Next, choose the package that contains the labels you want to modify.

 If you need to make overrides in multiple languages, select the appropriate language from the list.

 Select the setup component you want to change, such as an action, button, custom field, or field set, and then choose the relevant object and aspect.